christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Achaemenid title XŠĀYA-θIYA ("King") is a compound of xšaya ("to rule") + -θiya.
 The root xšaya is a dialectal variant of SAR.
 The Persian title XŠĀYA-θIYA XŠĀYA-θIYĀNĀM ("King of Kings") is the exact grammatical equivalent of the Akkadian ŠAR ŠARRĀNI.

-King Xerxes name in old Persian is Xšayāršā which is related to xšaya (rule/reign).
+King Xerxes' name in old Persian is Xšayāršā which is related to xšaya (rule/reign).
 This is essentially a royal job description encoded as a name.

+In the Behistun Inscription (c.
+520 BCE) Darius the Great's self-designation is "Ariya" (Aryan).

 **c.
 616 BCE: The Etruscan Tarquin Dynasty**